This policy explains how accessible the documents on the City of Lincoln Council website are

-We’ve adapted SCULPT for accessibility materials and developed a staff area on the City of Lincoln Council intranet, 'Accessibility Hub', to help raise overall awareness of accessibility regulations and the importance of being compliant.
+We’ve adapted SCULPT for accessibility materials and developed a staff area on the City of Lincoln Council intranet to help raise overall awareness of accessibility regulations and the importance of being compliant.

 We have also produced a training video and developed a staff guidance document.
 Together these resources provide step-by-step guidance for all council staff, helping them to create accessible documents using the Microsoft Accessibility Checker.
 The training video has been circulated to all City of Lincoln Council Service Managers.

 This page was last updated on 5 October 2022

 This website was last tested on 5 October 2022